exasol/bucketfs-utils-python/doc/developer_guide/building_documentation.rst

 Building the Documentation interactively during coding
 ######################################################

-We defined several nox commands in the noxfile.py in poethepoet which allow you to build and view the documentation during coding::
+We defined several nox commands in the noxfile.py which allow you to build and view the documentation during coding::

 .. code:: bash